 The concept of Fordism can help to link liberalism and neoliberalism as historical processes connected to the capitalist mode of production.
 Fordism, indeed, takes place, according to Fraser, during the "short twentieth century", that means from 1915 till the end of the cold war, a period spanning the two world wars.
 It can be defined as a mode of accumulation, specific of the development of capitalism at that time, dependent on an economical assessment in the form of mass production and consumption, and a labour market aimed at fostering the family as the nuclear privileged subject of economy in the western, or the "first world".
-13 "After World War Two (...) the 'class compromise' (...) incorporated labour as a major player in national polities"14.
+Fraser writes that "After World War Two (...) the 'class compromise' (...) incorporated labour as a major player in national polities.
 The labour forces were organized on a national level while the exploitation of colonial and, then, postcolonial territories comprised the global context.
-"The result was a multifaceted social formation.
+She argues: "[T]he result was a multifaceted social formation.
 A historically specific phase of capitalism, yet not simply an economic category, Fordism was an international configuration that embedded mass production and mass consumption in national frames".
-"If fordist discipline was totalizing, it was nevertheless - and this is its second defining feature - socially concentrated within a national frame."
-15 It was also oriented to self-regulation.
-16 According to Fraser most of the characteristics of the fordist liberal assessment of society have been completely substituted by the new postfordist, globalized capitalist mode of production.
-It's also true, Fraser affirms, that the shifting from liberalism to the postfordist mode of production,
+Moreover, we read, "[i]f fordist discipline was totalizing, it was nevertheless - and this is its second defining feature - socially concentrated within a national frame."
+Another important characteristic, Fraser argues, is the self-regulatory nature of Fordism, which demands to citizens self-discipline and self-policies in order to reproduce citizenship.
+17

-13 Fraser 2003, pp. 160-171.
+14 Fraser 2003, pp. 160-171.

-14 Ibidem, p 162.
+15 Ibidem, p 162.

-16 Ibidem, 164.

-challenges the account of biopolitics as it was theorized by Foucault in his first works: the national regulative power is weakened by the global economy, and the disciplinatory power is substituted by a repressive power which limits the individual autonomy and the self regulation process.
+According to Fraser most of the characteristics of the Fordist liberal assessment of society have been completely substituted by the new postfordist, globalized capitalist mode of production.
+It's also true, Fraser affirms, that the shifting from liberalism to postfordist mode of production, challenges the account of biopolitics as it was theorized by Foucault in his first works: the national regulative power is weakened by global economy, and the disciplinatory power is substituted by a repressive power which limits the individual autonomy and self regulation processes.18

 In order to explain our vision of this shifting to a globalized, postfordist regulative power, and to understand how they are mutually functional and constructed, we will now go back to Foucault, to demonstrate that, unlike Fraser's analysis, we don't see a weakening of the self-regulative disciplinatory power, in the postfordist era.
-On the contrary, we are going to claim, with Foucault that the self-regulative Western European system, the case we take into account, is more and more aimed at the production of competition, as Foucault defines the essence of neoliberalism, writing in the same decade of the postfordist development.
+On the contrary, we are going to claim, with Foucault that Western European system, the case we take into account, is more and more aimed at the production of competition, essence of neoliberalism, through specific ways of self-regulative subjectification.